dwyl/phase-three/plan.md

 ## Context
-Since April 2015, we have been running dwyl with two people at the 'helm' (setting the direction of the organisation) with an [awesome team](http://www.dwyl.io) and community contributing to everything we do.

 2017 is the year of **formalising the various types of work we do into their own, neat groupings of activities**, which for now we'll call 'verticals' (but that's awful and we need a better word!).